BY SHAYNE BENOWITZ

 Buying a home in South Florida is easier now than in recent years — sort of.
 To aide you in your search, we updated our interactive tool that enables you to search for ZIP Codes where median home values match your budget, then easily review school ratings and safety statistics.

 Still, the data doesn’t match the on-the-ground reality in every case, and that means attractive pockets can get lost.
 We’ve highlighted seven lesser-known neighborhoods in our “How to Buy a Home” guide that appeal to different types of buyers.
 Here is one of them:

-Value increase: 16 percent (over the last year)
+Market increase: 2.9 percent (over the last year)

 School ratings: Good